DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 Meaning of parameters is as follows:

 - ``ssid`` - a character string containing the SSID of Access Point we would like to connect to, may have up to 32 characters
-- ``passphrase`` to the access point, a character string that should be minimum 8 characters long and not longer than 64 characters
+- ``passphrase`` to the access point, strlen max 63, or 64 if a hexadecimal string, while it can be minimum 8, circa core 3, 18 would be appropriate.
-- ``channel`` of AP, if we like to operate using specific channel, otherwise this parameter may be omitted
+- ``channel`` of AP, if we like to operate using specific channel, some may be faster than others, if this parameter is omitted, time is used to negotiate.
-- ``bssid`` - mac address of AP, this parameter is also optional
+- ``bssid`` - mac address of AP, this parameter is also optional, but will make connections quicker, as some net scanning may be skipped.
 - ``connect`` - a ``boolean`` parameter that if set to ``false``, will instruct module just to save the other parameters without actually establishing connection to the access point

 config